Jidraph1/Pizzeria/README.md

 * Javascript

 # Resources
-Templates used to develop the abover landing page were form cdnjs for the fonts,
+Templates used to develop the abover landing page were form cdnjs for the fonts, and icons too

 # Author
 Jidraph Kimachia